ckan/ckan/doc/deployment.rst

 requests to your CKAN instance.

 -------------------------------
-7. Create the Nginx Config File
+7. Create the Nginx config file
 -------------------------------

+Create your site's Nginx config file at |nginx_config_file|, with the following contents:

 .. parsed-literal::